kzu/corebuild/docs/index.md

 # Why

-Building and running repositories with managed code and MSBuild scripts is generally inconsistent because there isn't a standard way that all .NET developers adopt.
+Building and testing repositories with managed code and MSBuild scripts is generally inconsistent because there isn't a standard way that all .NET developers adopt.
 This forces everyone to check a README for instructions almost every single time.